arturogalan/noise-box/README.md

-# noise-box
+# 🎸noise-box
-> A Vue project to test Vue and WebAudio capabilites.
+> A Vue project to test WebAudio capabilites and deal with Vue/Vuex/css/html/javascript.
-All the webaudio nodes and structures of different pedal effects and amp simulation relies on noisefy library.
+All the webaudio nodes creation and structures of different pedal effects and amp simulation relies on noisefy library.

+Bug or new funcionalities to add?
+[Issues section](https://github.com/arturogalan/noise-box/issues)

 ## Build Setup
 ``` bash
 # install dependencies
 npm install